 GROSS ANNUAL SALARY - Total annualized salary (expense) to the agency for each position.

-Salary Detail Continued:

 % OF TIME IN PROGRAM - Percentage of time spent directly on program activities regardless of funding source (total program expense).

 Total Program Salary - Total salary expense of the program.
 The gross salary amount is multiplied by the percentage of time in program to determine the total program salary.